Challenges & Representations

-If payment is not received (either following the issue of the penalty charge notice or after the rejection of an informal challenge) a Notice to Owner will be issued to the person registered at the DVLA as being the keeper of the vehicle.
+If no payment is received to close a penalty charge notice (either following its issue or after an informal challenge has been rejected) a Notice to Owner will be issued to the person registered at the DVLA as being the keeper of the vehicle.

 - that the alleged contravention did not occur

 - that the recipient of the Notice to Owner was never the owner of the vehicle or that they were not the owner at the time of the contravention.